Dive into the UK’s rich history and contemporary culture

 1 January: New Year’s Day

-On New Year’s Eve (31 December) it’s traditional to celebrate with friends and family, with a focus on the stroke of midnight.
-Festivities take place across the four nations, with Edinburgh’s ‘Hogmanay' being one of the greatest outdoor celebrations of New Year's Eve in the world.
-New Year’s Day (1 January) is a public holiday so expect the celebrations to last well into the night, or - in many cases - the morning.
+On New Year’s Eve (31 December) it’s traditional to celebrate midnight.
+There are parties nationwide, in people's houses, in bars and public venues and street parties, with Edinburgh’s ‘Hogmany’ being one of the biggest.
+New Year’s Day is a public holiday so expect the celebrations to last well into the night!

 Late January-early February: Lunar New Year